 A: The most apparent difference is that the ropes are pulled from opposite sides.
 The Conventional rope is pulled from the riding hand side while the Brazilian rope is pulled from the free hand side.

 There are also subtle differences in the way the ropes are braided.
 With a conventional bull rope, the loop (the knotted part of the rope used for adjustment) is on the free hand side of the handle while the tail (the portion of rope that is run through the loop and back to the hand) is on the riding hand side of the handle.
 The Brazilian rope is braided with the loop on the riding hand side and the tail on the free hand side.
+The style used is one which the rider feels gives them the best grip and neither style harms the bull in any way.

 Q: Do the spurs worn by a bull rider cut or scratch a bull?